Protect your rights if you suffered an injury while working. Here’s how to file the appropriate claim to get the compensation you deserve.

 Injured Employees’ Rights After an Injury

-People that get hurt at work enjoy several rights that neither an employer nor state law can take away from or limit.
+People who get hurt at work enjoy several rights that neither an employer nor state law can take away from or limit.

 After a job injury, employees have the right to: